Coy Watson Jr.: Life and career

 Coy Watson Jr. was the son of actor, stuntman, and pioneer special effects artist James Caughey "Coy" Watson Sr and his wife Golda.
 They lived by the Echo Park area of the city and Coy attended nearby Belmont High School.
 The younger Watson made his film debut in 1921 and appeared in approximately 24 films over a period of eight years.
 He had five brothers and three sisters who also acted in films, including Billy, Delmar, Garry, Harry, Vivian, Gloria, Louise Watson Roberts, and Bobs Watson.
 Because he was featured in several of Mack Sennett's popular "The Keystone Cops" comedies, he earned the nickname "The Keystone Kid".

 During World War II, Watson served in the United States Coast Guard, based out of San Diego.
 Coy Watson Jr. was a Los Angeles-based news photographer for CBS Television in the 1950s.
-He was the head news photographer at KCRA-TV in Sacramento, California, in the late 1950s.
+He was the head news photographer at KCRA-TV in Sacramento, California, from 1959 to 1961 before moving to Medford, Oregon.
 He was credited with teaching brother Harry R. Watson photography.

 Watson's autobiography, The Keystone Kid: Tales of Early Hollywood, was published in 2001.

 The Watson family were collectively honoured by the Hollywood Chamber of Commerce by placing The Watson Family Star on the Hollywood Walk of Fame located at 6674 Hollywood Boulevard, Hollywood, California.

 Watson died of stomach cancer in Alpine, California, on March 14, 2009, at the age of 96.